 In Europe, bogs are portals to distant worlds, wilder realms.
 Gods travel the bogs.
 In America, peatlands are just an inconvenience to be drained or avoided.
 Even the Ojibwe let them alone.
 Maybe that’s why birds love bogs, like the nearby Sax-Zim Bog.
 They are places where people are not.
 Owls can hunt voles, mice, and moles to peaceful content.

 We saw many deer trails crossing the bog.
 Shrubby bushes of Labrador tea poked their tips through the covering of snow.
-We investigated an island of red pines at the bog’s edge – an upland out of synch with the rest.
+We investigated an island of red pines at the bog’s edge – an upland out of sync with the rest.
 Climbing a short way, we came upon a human-made square wooden platform covered with a thin layer of snow.
 A cache of short, fire-ready sticks lay piled between two tree trunks nearby.
 It looked like a tent platform, ready for use.

 We vowed to check the plat map to see how people could access this red pine “island” in summer.
 It was surrounded by the bog, but perhaps not too much bog for a person to cross when conditions are more liquid.